-3 Preseeding locale to en_NL would for example result in en_US.UTF-8 as default locale for the installed system.
-If e.g. en_GB.UTF-8 is preferred instead, the values will need to be preseeded individually.
+&lt;sup>3Preseeding locale to en\NL would for example result in en\US.UTF-8 as default locale for the installed system.
+If e.g. en\GB.UTF-8 is preferred instead, the values will need to be preseeded individually.

-To pick a particular interface instead: #d-i netcfg/choose_interface select eth1 # To set a different link detection timeout (default is 3 seconds). # Values are interpreted as seconds. #d-i netcfg/link_wait_timeout string 10 # If you have a slow dhcp server and the installer times out waiting for # it, this might be useful. #d-i netcfg/dhcp_timeout string 60 #d-i netcfg/dhcpv6_timeout string 60 # If you prefer to configure the network manually, uncomment this line and # the static network configuration below. #d-i netcfg/disable_autoconfig boolean true # If you want the preconfiguration file to work on systems both with and # without a dhcp server, uncomment these lines and the static network # configuration below. #d-i netcfg/dhcp_failed note #d-i netcfg/dhcp_options select Configure network manually # Static network configuration. # IPv4 example #d-i netcfg/get_ipaddress string 192.168.1.42 #d-i netcfg/get_netmask string 255.255.255.0 #d-i netcfg/get_gateway string 192.168.1.1 #d-i netcfg/get_nameservers string 192.168.1.1 #d-i netcfg/confirm_static boolean true # IPv6 example #d-i netcfg/get_ipaddress string fc00::2 #d-i netcfg/get_netmask string ffff:ffff:ffff:ffff: #d-i netcfg/get_gateway string fc00::1 #d-i netcfg/get_nameservers string fc00::1 #d-i netcfg/confirm_static boolean true # Any hostname and domain names assigned from dhcp take precedence over # values set here.
-However, setting the values still prevents the questions # from being shown, even if values come from dhcp. d-i netcfg/get_hostname string unassigned-hostname d-i netcfg/get_domain string unassigned-domain # If you want to force a hostname, regardless of what either the DHCP # server returns or what the reverse DNS entry for the IP is, uncomment # and adjust the following line. #d-i netcfg/hostname string somehost # Disable that annoying WEP key dialog. d-i netcfg/wireless_wep string # The wacky dhcp hostname that some ISPs use as a password of sorts. #d-i netcfg/dhcp_hostname string radish # If non-free firmware is needed for the network or other hardware, you can # configure the installer to always try to load it, without prompting.
-Or # change to false to disable asking. #d-i hw-detect/load_firmware boolean true
+'''

+Disable network configuration entirely.
+This is useful for cdrom

+installations on non-networked devices where the network questions,

+warning and long timeouts are a nuisance.

+#d-i netcfg/enable boolean false

+netcfg will choose an interface that has link if possible.
+This makes it

+skip displaying a list if there is more than one interface.

+d-i netcfg/choose_interface select auto

+To pick a particular interface instead:

+#d-i netcfg/choose_interface select eth1

+To set a different link detection timeout (default is 3 seconds).

+Values are interpreted as seconds.

+#d-i netcfg/link_wait_timeout string 10

+If you have a slow dhcp server and the installer times out waiting for

+it, this might be useful.

+#d-i netcfg/dhcp_timeout string 60

+#d-i netcfg/dhcpv6_timeout string 60

+Automatic network configuration is the default.

+If you prefer to configure the network manually, uncomment this line and

+the static network configuration below.

+#d-i netcfg/disable_autoconfig boolean true

+If you want the preconfiguration file to work on systems both with and

+without a dhcp server, uncomment these lines and the static network

+configuration below.

+#d-i netcfg/dhcp_failed note

+#d-i netcfg/dhcp_options select Configure network manually

+Static network configuration.

+IPv4 example

+#d-i netcfg/get_ipaddress string 192.168.1.42

+#d-i netcfg/get_netmask string 255.255.255.0

+#d-i netcfg/get_gateway string 192.168.1.1

+#d-i netcfg/get_nameservers string 192.168.1.1

+#d-i netcfg/confirm_static boolean true

+IPv6 example

+#d-i netcfg/get_ipaddress string fc00::2

+#d-i netcfg/get_netmask string ffff:ffff:ffff::

+#d-i netcfg/get_gateway string fc00::1

+#d-i netcfg/get_nameservers string fc00::1

+#d-i netcfg/confirm_static boolean true

+Any hostname and domain names assigned from dhcp take precedence over

+\sharp values set here.
+However, setting the values still prevents the questions

+from being shown, even if values come from dhcp.

+d-i netcfg/get_hostname string unassigned-hostname

+d-i netcfg/get_domain string unassigned-domain

+If you want to force a hostname, regardless of what either the DHCP

+server returns or what the reverse DNS entry for the IP is, uncomment

+and adjust the following line.

+#d-i netcfg/hostname string somehost

+Disable that annoying WEP key dialog.

+d-i netcfg/wireless_wep string

+The wacky dhop hostname that some ISPs use as a password of sorts.

+#d-i netcfg/dhcp_hostname string radish

+'''

+'''

+If non-free firmware is needed for the network or other hardware, you can

+configure the installer to always try to load it, without prompting.
+Or

+change to false to disable asking.

+#d-i hw-detect/load_firmware boolean true

+'''

-Please note that netcfg will automatically determine the netmask if netcfg/get_netmask is not preseeded.
+Please note that netcfg will automatically determine the netmask if netcfg/get\netmask is not presented.
 In this case, the variable has to be marked as seen for automatic installations.
-Similarly, netcfg will choose an appropriate address if netcfg/get_gateway is not set.
-As a special case, you can set netcfg/get_gateway to "none" to specify that no gateway should be used.
+Similarly, netcfg will choose an appropriate address if netcfg/get\gateway is not set.
+As a special case, you can set netcfg/get\gateway to "none" to specify that no gateway should be used.